Polkas/ggcall/README.md

 The `ggcall` package enhances the functionality of `ggplot2` by enabling users to retrieve the complete code used to generate a `ggplot` object.
 This package is beneficial for understanding and replicating complex `ggplot2` plots, especially when the original code is not accessible, e.g., hidden in the package's internals.

+`ggcall` makes a developer's life easier and limits the need to use base r metaprogramming or `rlang`.

 `ggcall` is especially useful for R developers who build their own packages comprising functions that generate `ggplot2` plots.
 These functions often involve multiple layers and complex plotting logic.
 By using `ggcall`, developers can make their plotting solutions more transparent and reproducible, thereby enhancing the utility and reliability of their packages.
 Please note, `ggcall` is not intended for packages that create custom geom/stat functions.

-`ggcall` makes a developer's life easier and limits the need to use base r metaprogramming or `rlang`.

-`patchwork` ggplot2 related operator are suppirted.
+`patchwork` ggplot2 related operator are supported.
+`patchwork` is a package that expands the API to allow for arbitrarily complex composition of plots by, among others, providing mathematical operators for combining multiple plots.

 An excellent implementation example is to create a bunch of ggplot templates, and we want them to be functions.
 Then, each template will generate the expected plot, and the ggplot2 code behind is easy to get.